 |The back end service to which a request has been sent are repeatedly called back for responses at time intervals specified for this parameter.
 Any endpoints have timed out are identified during these time intervals, and they are no longer called back.
 Note that specifying a lower value for this parameter results in a higher overhead on the system.|

-<ESB_HOME>/repository/conf/synapse.properties file to balance out the load as shown in the example below.
+The parameters of this file may also need to be changed depending on the NHTTP properties as shown in the example below.

 If the NHTTP properties are as follows:

 A reasonable setting for synapse properties would be as follows: